Latest Club News

 For example, if in the middle of the month your player wishes to cease coming immediately, and for some reason you have not paid already for that month, the upfront fee you paid at the beginning of your membership (Sept 2021 on) will cater for that current month and there is nothing more to pay.
 If you did pay for that month, and it is the middle of the month, we would look to credit you back the 2 weeks you are in advance of via the upfront fee.

-For those members who joined prior to Sept 2021 that did not provide an upfront fee, or who are not in credit, we would expect for the current month to have been paid in full by then, plus we would ask for an additional 2 weeks to cover the 2 weeks into the following month.
+For those members who joined prior to Sept 2021 that did not provide an upfront fee, or who are not in credit, we would expect for the current month to have been paid in full by then, plus any additional weeks to cover the full 30 days notice.

 What happens if a regular session is not run by the club?